xshift007/karting_final/README.md

 The backend exposes endpoints for managing clients, karts, sessions, reservations and payments.
 It also generates PDF receipts and several income reports.
 The frontend consumes these APIs to provide an administration interface.

+## Key features

+- CRUD operations for karts, clients and sessions
+- Reservation management with capacity checks
+- Payment processing with PDF receipt generation
+- Income reports and Prometheus metrics
+- Email notifications when reservations are confirmed

 ---

 ## Repository layout